Part of the Living With Geographic Atrophy series |

-Vitamin A plays a crucial role in maintaining healthy vision, particularly in the retina.
-It is involved in the process of converting light into nerve signals that the brain interprets as images.
-Vitamin A is essential for the health of the photoreceptors in the retina.
-These are responsible for vision in low-light conditions.
-A vitamin A deficiency can lead to night blindness and other severe eye conditions, which could make vision problems worse for people with AMD.
+Vitamin A plays a crucial role in maintaining healthy vision.
+It helps translate light into nerve signals that the brain interprets as images.
+Vitamin A is essential for the health of cells called photoreceptors in the retina that help you see in low-light conditions.
+Vitamin A deficiency can lead to night blindness.

 Vitamin A can be found in:

-Vitamin C is an antioxidant that helps protect the eyes from oxidative stress caused by free radicals.
-Oxidative stress is a significant factor in the onset and progression of AMD, as it can damage the cells in the retina.
-Vitamin C also supports the health of blood vessels in the eyes, which is crucial for maintaining the retina’s blood supply.
+Vitamin C is an antioxidant that helps protect the eyes from harm caused by oxidative stress.
+Oxidative stress is a significant factor in AMD, as it can damage the cells in the retina.
+Vitamin C helps keep the blood vessels in the eyes healthy and supports the retina’s blood supply.

-The AREDS and AREDS2 age-related eye disease studies demonstrated that daily supplements containing 500 milligrams of vitamin C (along with other antioxidants) significantly reduced the risk of AMD progression in people with intermediate or advanced AMD.
-These results indicate that vitamin C is a useful nutrient for people with AMD, as it may help slow vision loss and preserve eye health.
+The AREDS and AREDS2 age-related eye disease studies showed that daily supplements containing 500 milligrams of vitamin C (along with other antioxidants) slowed AMD progression in people with intermediate or advanced AMD.
+These results show that supplements with vitamin C can help slow vision loss and prevent the progression to GA.

 Vitamin C can be found in foods like:

-Vitamin E is another powerful antioxidant that helps protect the eyes from oxidative damage.
-The AREDS studies showed that vitamin E can help support eye health when taken as a part of a combination of vitamins and minerals.
+Vitamin E is an antioxidant that helps protect the eyes from oxidative damage, which happens when harmful molecules damage cells.
+The AREDS studies showed that supplements with vitamin E can help support eye health.

-Specifically, the studies included 400 IU (international units) of vitamin E in test supplements.
-The AREDS formulas reduced the risk of AMD progression from intermediate to advanced by about 25 percent.
-Although vitamin E alone may not be enough to prevent AMD, it works with other nutrients to boost their protective effects and support eye health.
+The test supplements included 400 international units (IU) of vitamin E. AREDS formulas reduced AMD progression from intermediate to advanced (including GA) by about 25 percent.
+Although vitamin E alone may not be enough to prevent AMD, it works with other nutrients to keep your eyes healthy.

 You can get vitamin E in foods such as:

-Adding these foods to your diet can help ensure you’re getting enough vitamin E to support your eye health.
-If you’re considering vitamin E supplements, it’s important to follow the recommended dosage.
-High doses can have bad side effects, particularly for individuals with certain health conditions.
+Adding these foods to your diet can help ensure you’re getting enough vitamin E for healthy eyes.
+If you’re thinking about taking vitamin E supplements, make sure to follow the recommended dosage.
+High doses can have side effects, especially for people who have heart disease or diabetes or take blood thinners.

-Zinc is a mineral that plays a crucial role in maintaining the health of the retina.
-It is involved in many cellular processes that are essential for vision.
-One is transporting vitamin A from the liver to the retina, where it is used to produce melanin — a protective pigment in the eyes.
+Zinc is a mineral that keeps the retina healthy.
+It’s involved in many processes essential for vision.
+For example, zinc transports vitamin A from the liver to the retina, where it’s used to produce melanin, a protective pigment in the eyes.

-The AREDS studies highlighted the importance of zinc in reducing the risk of AMD progression.
-Participants who took zinc and copper supplements were 25 percent to 30 percent less likely to develop advanced AMD than those who took a placebo.
-Zinc is an essential nutrient for people managing AMD, as it helps protect the retina from further damage.
+The AREDS studies highlighted the importance of zinc for AMD progression.
+Participants who took zinc and copper supplements were 25 percent to 30 percent less likely to develop forms of advanced AMD than those who took a placebo.
+A placebo is a pill with no active ingredients, used in studies to see if the real treatment makes a difference.

 You can get zinc in:

 Lutein and zeaxanthin are carotenoids — pigments found in high concentrations in the retina.
 These nutrients act as natural filters.
 They absorb harmful blue light and protect the eyes from oxidative damage.
-They are often referred to as “eye vitamins” because of their critical role in maintaining vision health.
+They are often called “eye vitamins” because of their critical role in vision health.

 Lutein and zeaxanthin have been shown to improve visual performance.
-They may help slow the progression of AMD by protecting the retina from light-induced damage.
+Studies show they specifically help slow the progression of GA.

 Foods rich in lutein and zeaxanthin include:

-If you find it hard to get enough of these two nutrients in your diet, you might consider taking a supplement.
-However, it’s always best to consult with your doctor to determine the right dosage and ensure it fits your overall health plan.
+If you can’t get enough of these two nutrients in your diet, you might consider taking a supplement.
+However, it’s always best to check with your doctor first.

-Although the evidence is mixed, including omega-3s in your diet can contribute to overall eye health.
-It may also offer additional benefits beyond those for AMD.
-For eye health specifically, it may be more beneficial to get omega-3s through food rather than supplements.
+Including omega-3s in your diet can contribute to your eye and overall health.
+It may be more beneficial to get omega-3s through food rather than supplements.

 Foods with omega-3 fatty acids include:

 If you don’t eat enough of these foods, you might consider omega-3 supplements like fish oil or algae oil.
-It’s important to talk to your health care provider before starting any new supplement.
-Omega-3s can interact with certain medications, such as blood thinners.
+However, be sure to first check with your healthcare provider because omega-3s can interact with certain medications like blood thinners.

-Vitamin D plays a role in reducing inflammation, a significant factor in the development and progression of AMD.
+Vitamin D helps reduce inflammation, which can play a big part in how AMD develops and gets worse.
 Some research suggests that people with low levels of vitamin D may have an increased risk of developing AMD, although more studies are needed to confirm this link.

-Vitamin D is generated in the skin in response to sunlight, but it can also be found in food.
-Getting enough vitamin D is important for overall health, including eye health.
+Vitamin D is made in the skin in response to sunlight, but it can also be found in food.
+It’s an essential nutrient for your eyes and the rest of your body.

 Get updates directly to your inbox.